Hometown filmmaker's movie to play at major film festival

 Brian Adamkievicz is in pursuit of twin passions.

-"I started skateboarding here in Long Beach my first time ever when I was 10-years-old," Adamkievicz said.
+"I started skateboarding, here in Long Beach, my first time ever when I was 10-years-old," Adamkievicz said.
 "And then just watching skate videos with my friends, I just fell in love with filmmaking."

 His latest film will be shown as part of a program called "Shorts On The Beach" at this year's Long Beach International Film Festival.